Table of Contents

 April

-Take a practice test: Once you’ve prepared for your exams, you might want to take a practice test or two.
-Practice tests this early in the process can help you adjust your studying and prep if you score poorly.
+Ensure that you spend some time studying each day – but don’t forget to take a break once in a while!
+Once you’ve prepared for your exams, taking practice tests this early in the process can help you adjust your studying and prep, especially if you score poorly.

 May